asgharrazavi/msm_analysis_scripts/Opsin_Structure/msm/README.md

 <br />

 # Comments
-MSM could be build on a macrostate level for better isualization of metastable states and transitions.
+MSM could be build on a _macrostate_ level for better visualization of metastable states and transitions among them.